ArsalanSahab/KoopBeck_QAP_EV/README.md

 3. Through commandprompt/termial navigate to the downloaded repo directory.
 4. Type the command ` pip install -r requirements.txt ` to install the required libraries.
 5. After the above , Type the command : ` python3 main.py `.

+### To Customise Options please follow the steps :

+1. Navigate to ` configurations.py ` file.
+2. You can Change :

+        .
+DATA_SET : Filenames in /data folder
+        .
+CROSSOVER_PERCENTAGE
+        .
+POPULATION_SIZE
+        .
+NUMBER_OF_GENERATIONS